bdourado/now-playing/README.md

 # now-playing
-App for discord bot to search and share a spotify album link in the current discord channel
+Discord bot to search and share a spotify album link.